 John Guay, Past President.
 I’ve enjoyed contra dancing for almost 40 years and I met my wife at a contra dance.
 While my wife and I dance less now, we play a lot more music.
 She plays piano and I play the hammered dulcimer.
 We jam a lot around Saratoga at the Parting Glass Celtic Sessions, farmers markets and the occasional contra or barn dance.
 Since my family roots are in Quebec (both English and French), we attend festivals and dances up there five or six times a year.
 The Quebecois tunes really appeal to us, so we’ve helped create more interest in them locally.

-Bill Matthiesen, Past President Dance and music have been such life-changers for me!
-So I’ve worked on the board for many years to help keep our wonderful event going.
+n the board for many years to help keep our wonderful event going.
 We have a really nice group of folks on the board and creating the festival, the Adirondack weekend and all the other local dances — it’s been really a good community.
 My “day job” was creating videos for educational, industrial, non-profit and small business clients.
 As a member of the Spare Parts band, I travel most weekends to play for contras, vintage dance, tangos & couples dances.
 Any extra time goes to publishing music books (like The Waltz Book series) and historic dance music recordings.
 We also really enjoy hiking, cross country skiing and traveling to foreign places.

 Shira Love (she/her), Past President I’ve been contra dancing since I was 15, and learned about the DFO through attending the Family Dance when my kids were little.
 We now go to contras together, and I play fiddle with the Megaband.
 I joined the Board in 2016, and after leading a 2019 publicity initiative served as president from 2020-2023.
 Throughout the pandemic shutdown and our return to dancing, I worked on reengaging the board’s committees, clarifying governance, operational, and pandemic-related policies, supporting the Board’s work around inclusivity and community culture, and getting our events up and running again.
 In 2023, I moved over to Flurry Festival planning as the festival’s Administrative Manager.